 - Bay leaves

-- Top with: Sour cream, shredded cheese, cilantro, green onion, Epic Pork Rinds, Whisps snacks cheese crisps (use our affiliate code ’20AFullLiving’ for 20%!)
+- Top with: Sour cream, shredded cheese, cilantro, green onion, diced onions, jalapeños, pork rinds, cheese crisps, or keto crackers.

 Is This Keto Chili Spicy?